• Recipes

 Instructions

 • Separate the leaves of the baby bok choy and thoroughly clean.
-Chop into bit sized pieces, separating the white and green portions.
+Chop into bite sized pieces, separating the white and green portions.
 Thinly slice the green onion, separating the whites and greens again.

 Stir Fry Shirataki Noodles